How do I apply for financial aid at Elmhurst College?

 Do I have to get good grades to keep my financial aid?

 Students must maintain Satisfactory Academic Progress in order to continue to receive their aid.
 The Satisfactory Academic Progress policy is explained fully on our Terms and Conditions page.

 If there's a change in my financial situation, how do I let Elmhurst know?

-Either complete a Special Circumstances form or write a letter to the Director of Financial Aid describing what happened and its impact on your financial situation.
+Complete a Special Circumstances form describing what happened and its impact on your financial situation.
 For example: "My father was laid off from July 1, 2012, through September 12, 2012.
 During that time he lost $7,250 in earnings but received unemployment benefits of $3,100.”
 You will be asked to submit additional documentation.
 Your current financial aid award will be reviewed and you will be contacted in writing with the results.

 How do I transfer my aid to another school?

 Financial aid does not transfer from one school to another.
 If you have left a school and are coming to Elmhurst, you will need to add our school code (001676) to your FAFSA and complete our application process to determine if you have eligibility remaining to be used here.
 If you are currently an Elmhurst student and transferring out, you will need to add your new school’s school code to your FAFSA and then comply with whatever application policy the new school may have.
 Each school has their own individual process regarding financial aid.